Sustainability happens when we reduce our ecological footprint below the biocapacity of the earth.

 Making stuff uses a lot of resources and that impacts the environment.
 Think about ‘enough’ i.e. what you need for a sufficient life.
 Buy products that are well-made and durable, ideally second-hand.
 Consider renting or borrowing what you need.
 If you can, make your own.

-It’s best to grow your own.
 Buying local supports your community and reduces freight.
 Buying fresh and seasonal reduces processing and packaging.
 Buying organic promotes sustainable soil and land use.
-Eat more plants and less meat – which has a bigger footprint.
+Grow your own.
+Eat less meat – which has a bigger footprint than plants.

 Ideally you live close to work, schools and shops so that you can walk everywhere.
 Otherwise you could ride a bike or take public transport.
 Getting a lift to work with a neighbour will halve both of your emissions.
 You’ll help slow climate change and help stave off our date with peak oil.

 Reduce electricity use by having good insulation, buying high efficiency appliances, installing solar or heat pump water heating and using compact fluorescent bulbs.
 Use renewable energy where possible e.g. an efficient wood-burner for heat.
 Better still – generate your own clean electricity.

 Use natural products and avoid products that have hazardous, synthetic chemicals which don’t break down and can build up to toxic levels.
 Choose goods made from eco-friendly and renewable materials, such as sustainably harvested wood and organic cotton or choose recycled materials.